The best credit cards for a poor credit rating.

 ❌️ If you've got a bad credit score, you'll usually be offered higher interest rates than someone with an excellent credit score.

-Let's dive into our reviews of credit cards that are ideal for people with poor credit or limited credit history.
+Let's dive into our reviews of credit cards that are the easiest to get in the UK

 Your credit application may be rejected for some of these cards if you've been declared bankrupt or have any county court judgements (CCJs).
 None of these cards have an annual fee.